-- Write down the typical form of an optimisation problem. (lecture 6) - What are the KKT conditions? (lecture 6) - Describe each KKT condition. (lecture 6) - Write down KKT for a given two-node problem. (lecture 8) - Screening curves, demand duration curve: derive generation fleet for given parameters (lecture 8, sheet 4) - Explain the merit order effect (lecture 10, 11) - What is the 'no profit rule' (lecture 10) - Are extreme prices in markets a problem?
+- Write down the typical form of an optimisation problem. (lecture 6) - What are the KKT conditions? (lecture 6) - Describe each KKT condition. (lecture 6) - How does the maximisation of economic welfare relate to optimisation and KKT? - Write down KKT for a given two-node problem. (lecture 8) - Screening curves, demand duration curve: derive generation fleet for given parameters (lecture 8, sheet 4) - Explain the merit order effect (lecture 10, 11) - What is the 'no profit rule' (lecture 10) - Are extreme prices in markets a problem?
 How can we incentivise capacity? (lecture 10)